 Some of the typical representations in a facility agreement pertain, among other things, to valid corporate existence, compliance with applicable laws (including with respect to the environment and forest-related laws) and existing contracts, no security interest (other than as disclosed), no litigation (other than as disclosed), no default, representation on project documents, insurances, compliance with approvals, availability of all required approvals, no force majeure under the project contracts having occurred, and no defaulter in the board of directors.

-Under the LMA loan agreement representations provided by a borrower or obligor are typically required to be repeated on certain specified dates such as drawdown date, interest payment dates, repayment dates, etc. In the context of certain developing nations (such as India), the representations provided are typically required to be repeated on each day till the final repayment of the facility amount.
+Under the Loan Market Association (LMA) (which aims to develop industry practice and standard documentation), loan agreement representations provided by a borrower or obligor are typically required to be repeated on certain specified dates such as drawdown date, interest payment dates, repayment dates, etc. In the context of certain developing nations (such as India), the representations provided are typically required to be repeated on each day until the final repayment of the facility amount.

 v Usual covenants